MKesenheimer/fault-injection-library/docs/examples.md

 # Example Projects

-Start your glitching career with these two examples.
+Start your glitching career with these examples.

 ## Test the functionality of your Pico Glitcher